 Reflectively, the founders asked themselves questions such as, “What if…?” and “Could we actually…?”
 In 2003, with the encouragement of family and friends, the help of professionals with“how to” knowledge, and their own convictions, they birthed Sundance Family Foundation.
 After preliminary creative work and exploration, Nancy and Mark began to assemble a small, diverse and talented board of directors from an array of capable people from the community—an unusual course of action for a private family foundation.
 For two years, the Sundance board met energetically for monthly board meetings, committee meetings, attended workshops, gained support from experts and read copiously to achieve the insight and education necessary to define and refine the essence of Sundance Family Foundation.

-Nancy and Mark feel fortunate to be aligned with dozens of successful youth and family-enhancing programs, as well as colleges, funders, advocates and researchers who support the expanding and successful efforts of Youth Social Entrepreneurship.
-Programmatically, each YSE or family-stabilizing organization funded by Sundance functions to create hope for the future of youth development and strong families.
-Through critical first-step opportunities, youth and families are advancing themselves out of generational poverty.
-Time and again YSE program evaluation reveals that as youth receive support to discover their own voice, and grow their intuitive spark, families and communities also become stronger and more empowered.
+Nancy and Mark feel fortunate to be aligned with dozens of successful youth and family-enhancing programs, as well as with colleges, funders, advocates and researchers who are expanding the successful efforts of YSEs (Youth Social Entrepreneurship).
+YSE program evaluation conducted over 36-months by Wilder Research reveals that as youth receive support to discover their own voice or personal agency through social and emotional skills development, create community connections to increase their social capital, and find pathways to 21st century careers where they can Earn&Learn, their families and communities also become stronger and more empowered.